-5. Final Notice -Report to DMV
+4. Final Notice -Report to DMV

 The Court will provide a final FTA/Pay notice to the defendant for FTA in court on or before the due date, and for failure to respond to the Court's Courtesy Notice and Failure to Appear warning.
 This will result in the case being referred to the Court Collections Division.
 A civil assessment of up to one hundred dollars (\$100) may be added to the original bail amount pursuant to Penal Code Section 1214.1.
-A failure to appear may be reported to the Department of Motor Vehicles, which may cause either a suspension of the defendant's driver's license or a hold to be placed on the vehicle registration.
-Payment of the full balance due is required to lift the suspension and/or hold.
 (Eff.
-1/1/23)
+1/1/23; 7/1/24)